 adversary proceeding

-What Is an Adversary Proceeding in a Bankruptcy Case?
+Adversary Proceeding in Bankruptcy Court

 Why Might an Adversary Proceeding Happen?